-Unfortunately, gate area seating tend to have armrests on them, making them unfriendly for passengers looking to lie down and sleep.
-You may need to sleep on the floor if you are looking to catch some zzzz’s closer to your departure gate.
+Unfortunately, gate area seating tends to have armrests on them, making them unfriendly for passengers looking to lie down and sleep.
+You may need to sleep on the floor to catch some zzzz’s closer to your departure gate.
 The carpeted floor of DXB is no stranger to sleeping travellers.
 If you don’t get your hands on one of the seats, bring a sleeping mat and spread out on the floor for some rest.
-The floor areas are open plan though, and you won’t be able to find many hidden nooks and crannies for privacy.
+The floor areas are open plan, though, and you won’t be able to find many hidden nooks and crannies for privacy.

-If you are planning to sleeping in the public area of the terminals overnight, unfortunately, we don’t have any reviews for landside sleeping at the time of this update.
+If you plan to sleep in the terminals’ public area overnight, unfortunately, we don’t have any reviews for landside sleeping at the time of this update.
 Write a review to help future travellers planning to sleep in the public area of the airport.

 Where Can You Sleep for Free in Dubai Airport?

 DXB has a few rest zones where travellers can lie down and get some shut-eye.
-The rest zones are located throughout the secure zone of terminal 3.
-Beware, though, the airport is busy airport with many transit travellers, so the rest zones tend to fill up quite quickly, snag one when you can!
+The rest zones are located throughout the airside zone of terminal 3.
+Beware, though, the airport is busy with many transit travellers, so the rest zones tend to fill up quite quickly; snag one when you can!